WarrenLata/Python_Lab/README.md

 ## Docker application

-The project comes with a docker application writen in flask, the only operational endpoint at this time is /training​/train​/model​/predic endPoint which makes prediction base of features of a book i have chosen.(number of pages, author, number of review, publisher, number of rating).
+The project comes with a docker application writen in flask, the only operational endpoint at this time is /training​/train​/model​/predic endPoint which makes prediction based on features of a book i have chosen.(number of pages, author, number of review, publisher, number of rating).

 To use the API install `docker desktop` in your machine clone this project with the command git clone https://github.com/WarrenLata/Python_Lab.
 You will need to have git install and terminal (WSL2 for example)